For the latest updates from the Ministry of Education, please click here. For the latest updates from the Ministry of Health, please click here.[...]

-Year-group classes are scheduled to attend STEM sessions each term in our specialist STEM room along with the specialist teacher, Jo Fox, and their class teacher.
+Year-group classes are scheduled to attend STEM sessions each term in our specialist STEM room along with the specialist teacher and their class teacher.
 Sessions are varied: Students complete science experiments, program robots to complete tasks and challenges, trap pests, build nesting boxes and design and print 3-D objects.

 Many STEM sessions will then continue back in their own classrooms with their own class teachers.